reichlab/docs.zoltardata/docs/Validation.md

    need to be included in `sample`),

+## Tests for Predictions by Target Type

+These tests are performed when a forecast is created or updated.

+### "continuous"

+ - Within one prediction, there must not be more than one of the following prediction elements for a single target: {`Named`, `Sample`, `BinLwr`}.

+### "discrete"

+ - Within one prediction, there must not be more than one of the following prediction elements for a single target: {`Named`, `Sample`, `Bin`}.

+### "binary"

+ - Within one prediction, there must not be more than one of the following prediction elements for a single target: {`Point`, `Named`}.

 ## Tests for Prediction Elements by Target Type

 These tests are performed when a forecast is created or updated.
 For all target types, only